FC Start Chuhuiv

 FC Start Chuhuiv, is a football team based in Chuhuiv, Ukraine.

 History

 The club appeared sometime in 1954 and in the short period of time became the most titled football team in Kharkiv Oblast winning its regional championship 9 times.
-Later the record was superseded only by two other clubs both from Kupyansk, Metalurh and Lokomotyv.
+Later the record was superseded only by two other clubs both from Kupiansk, Metalurh and Lokomotyv.
 In 1960s Start Chuhuiv was among the most successful teams in Ukraine that did not carry the status of a "team of masters" when the team won Ukrainian and Soviet cup competitions among KFK teams.

 By 1980 the teams has disappeared, but was revived once again in 2011.